 A popular—and admittedly secular—line of thinking in science fiction is that humanity will slough and discard its need for religion and faith, as logic, reasoning, and the empirical method will suffice as the enlightenment we need for our techno-bound future.
 The truth is that we’ve never had to worry about the speed and fury of our technological advancements; where we stand as far as social progress is concerned has always, regrettably, remained countless paces behind.
 How, then, do you guide human behavior to put the tools science offers us to good use?
 This is where Butler’s secular insight comes in.

-As she graciously explained to Charlie Rose in a 2000 interview, all societies have religions.
+As she graciously explained to a bumbling Charlie Rose in a 2000 interview, all societies have religions.
 Throughout history, civilizations have accomplished difficult, long-term, intensive projects, such as building cathedrals and holding countries together, with religion.
 It can be used as a tool, Butler said.
 In that sense, as she pointed out in a Locus Magazine interview, we could do with a little more religion.

 Initially, I balked at this idea.
 An atheist since my late teens, I didn’t understand how Butler, who’d gone on record saying how she used to despise religion, would come to its defense.
 As a stalwart fan of hers, I wondered if she was contradicting herself.
 But as I reread her entire oeuvre later as a god-free adult, I realized as she had that to dismiss religion altogether would be arrogant and foolhardy.
 So much of Western cultural patrimony derives from our faith traditions.
 Case in point: the Black church has been the backbone and haven of the Black community in the face of discriminatory legislation.
 Butler mentioned that religion kept her relatives alive, sustaining them through hardship when suicide seemed the best route out of suffering, because it offers the comfort and foundation of community.